AaghaFazal/ESP8266-security_system/README.md

 2. Open the Arduino IDE and install the required libraries for NodeMCU and Telegram integration.
 You can use the Arduino Library Manager to install the libraries easily.

-3. Create a new Arduino sketch and copy the code provided in the `PIR_security.ino` file from this repository.
+3. Create a new Arduino sketch and copy the code provided in the <A href="https://github.com/LgcyAlex/ESP8266-security_system/blob/a280195cba1e08d422d9f9473d2523977dc9d405/PIR_security/PIR_security.ino">`PIR_security.ino`</a> file from this repository.

 4. Update the Wi-Fi credentials in the code with your network's <A href="https://github.com/LgcyAlex/ESP8266-security_system/blob/e06328504721bd479e5acb2b96674c7bd2fc91b3/PIR_security/PIR_security.ino#L9">SSID (name)</a> and <A href="https://github.com/LgcyAlex/ESP8266-security_system/blob/e06328504721bd479e5acb2b96674c7bd2fc91b3/PIR_security/PIR_security.ino#LL10C1-L10C1"> WiFi Password</a>.